RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/TDD.md

 The considerations below are provided regarding the process of TDD specifically, not the value and merit of the tests themselves.

-### How does your context affect the success will have with TDD?
+### How does your context affect the success you will have with TDD?
 ###### 1. How does the *[Organizational Structure](/docs/elements/orgstructure/)* in your context impact the probability that you will have success with *TDD*?
 How your organization is structured probably has no impact on your team's ability to use TDD.
 ###### 2. How does the *[Development Team Culture](/docs/elements/devculture/)* in your context impact the probability that you will have success with *TDD*?